bhuvanadasari01/AI-based-resume-analyzer/README.md

 🎨 Customization
 1. Update Styles

-Modify static/css/styles.css to adjust colors, layout, animations, and UI theme.
+Modify static/css/styles.css to change the theme, layout, animations, and visual design.

 2. Update JavaScript

-Edit static/js/scripts.js to enhance form validation, animations, or client-side features.
+Edit static/js/scripts.js to enhance interactivity, form handling, and UI behavior.

 3. Improve the Machine Learning Model

-Update the ML/NLP pipeline in the models directory for better scoring accuracy and domain-specific improvements.
+Modify code in the models directory to boost accuracy, change scoring logic, or add new NLP features.

 📄 License